GIDEON'S SUMMARY OF MACROECONOMIC CONCEPTS

 This course is the equivalent of a one-semester introduction to macroeconomics at the college level.
 Major areas of focus include unemployment, inflation, GDP, national income, recessions, economic growth, global trade, and the foreign currency market.
 The course spends considerable time describing and analyzing major theories of modern macroeconomics in order to give students a thorough understanding of the factors that influence an economy as a whole.
 Along the way, students spend a majority of their time examining how fiscal and monetary tools used by politicians and bankers can influence a nation’s economy.
 Enrolled students are expected to take the AP exam.

-Prerequisites: “A” in Business Econ or “A” in previous CP Social Studies class or “B” in previous AP Social Studies class
+Prerequisites: “A” in previous CP Social Studies class or “B” in previous AP Social Studies class

-The Global Econ class (referred to by the students as "GEL") is an experiential learning opportunity that prepares students for working in a real business environment.
+This class is an experiential learning opportunity that prepares students for working in a real business environment.
 Students learn about economic concepts while applying them to their own original and creative entrepreneurial operations, culminating in the Chaminade PromeNade.
 Students do this with guidance from adult experts in entrepreneurship, finance, marketing, and other fields.
 The experts visit the classroom to guide the students in learning.

 In addition to global business marketing concepts, practical instruction in cross-cultural communication and marketing yourself for careers are addressed.
 Students learn to write resumes and cover letters, to find job listings, and to interview with organizations.